DFedorA/getInfo/README.md

 ```

 ### Typical creating a site map
+The result will be in the form of two files:
+1. site_internal_links
+2. site_external_links

 To start creating a site map, use the command:
 ```
 python getInfo.py --url https://site.com --sitemap 5